Pimento Cheese

 Jar of pimento cheese on a plate with crackers.

-I grew up in Northern Virginia, pretty much the only part of the state that’s not considered the South, but I’ve always loved Southern food.
-One of my favorite Southern specialities is pimento cheese, which is often referred to as “the pâté of the South.”
+I grew up in Northern Virginia, pretty much the only part of the state that isn’t considered the South, but I’ve always loved Southern food.
+And pimento cheese, often called “the pâté of the South,” is one of my favorites.

-Made from sharp Cheddar, mayonnaise, cream cheese, and jarred pimentos, this spread is wonderful on crackers, crudités, sandwiches, or even burgers.
-It also makes a fabulous party dip, but don’t wait for a special occasion to make it—you’ll love having a jar in the fridge for everyday snacking.
+Made with sharp Cheddar, mayo, cream cheese, and jarred pimentos, it’s the kind of spread that wins people over fast.
+It’s perfect for parties, but honestly, you don’t need a special occasion to make it.
+You’ll love having a jar tucked in the fridge for everyday snacking.

 “I will never buy store bought again.
 Oh, my was this fun to make and DELICIOUS.”